 What is EEPLIANT2?

-Project participants review and test energy performance of household refrigeration appliances, professional refrigeration products, and the energy consumption resulting from appliances on network standby.
+Concretely, for the period going on from September 2017 to December 2019, the Consortium of EEPLIANT2 (17 MSAs, one national energy agency and PROSAFE) is designing, carriying out, and evaluating coordinated market surveillance actions across three different product sectors.
+Indeed, the participants review and test energy performance of household refrigerating appliances, professional refrigeration products, and the energy consumption resulting from appliances on network standby.
 Products are being sampled from the market following a risk-based approach.
-In case of any noncompliance found, the market surveillance authorities will take appropriate enforcement action on their own markets.
+In case of any non-compliance found, the market surveillance authorities will take appropriate enforcement action on their own markets.

-This project builds upon the work of EEPLIANT2014 that had measured the energy consumption of LED lamps, heaters and printers and verified their compliance against the energy efficiency related requirements.
+This project builds upon the work of EEPLIANT2014 that had measured the energy consumption of LED lamps, imaging equipment (printers), and space heaters and combination heaters, and verified their compliance against the energy efficiency related requirements.